Doula

 Step Three: Purchase a DONA International Birth Doula or Postpartum Doula Certification Packet (Up to Two Years)

-The doula certification process begins by purchasing the DONA International doula certification packet for $110 within four years of completing a doula training workshop (see step one).
+The doula certification process begins with the purchase of the DONA International doula certification packet for $110 within four years of completing a doula training workshop (see step one).

 Certified doulas have two years from the time of packet purchase to submit their application to DONA International for birth or postpartum doula certification.